The Exceptional Set in Goldbach's Problem with two Chen Primes: Introduction

-Assume first that there is no exceptional zero for $L$-functions up to a certain conductor (see Definition~\ref{def:exceptional} for the precise definition).
+Assume first that there is no exceptional zero for $L$-functions up to a certain conductor (see Definition~\ref{def:exceptional}).
 Let $\Lambda_{E_3}$ denote a weighted indicator for numbers having exactly three prime divisors in certain suitable ranges; this is a function that facilitates the sieve switching approach that Chen~\cite{chen} pioneered.
 In a slightly simplified form, our chain of lower bounds and approximants for Chen primes takes the following shape.
 There are some absolute constants $0<c_2<c_1<1$ such that for $P=N^{\delta_0}$ we have

+We remark that in the rigorous proof, for technical reasons, we split the single roughness level $P$ into $P_0, P_1$, see remark \ref{rem:roughnessplit}.
 This achieves the goal~\eqref{eq:Chen_non-negativ} of constructing a non-negative approximant, and Theorem~\ref{MT1} can be deduced as follows.
 For some error terms $\mathcal{E}_i(m)$ that are negligible outside of a power-saving exceptional set, we have

 where $\mathfrak{S}(m)$ is the singular series that encodes local solution densities and that agrees with the expected Hardy--Littlewood heuristics.
 The step~\eqref{eq:outlinepresievasymp} is a consequence of a fundamental lemma-type result that allows us to handle $P$-rough numbers in essentially any additive setup easily with high precision, as long as $(\log m)/(\log P)$ is large enough in absolute terms.